raphael-group/hotnet2/README.md

 HotNet2 vs. Classic HotNet
 ------------------------
 This distribution contains two related algorithms: the original HotNet algorithm "classic HotNet", and an updated version "HotNet2".
-HotNet2 differs from classic HotNet in several important ways.
+For details on the two algorithms, please refer to the publications listed at the end of this README.

-First, HotNet2 uses a new heat diffusion kernel analogous to random walk with restart that better captures the local topology of the interaction network as compared to the general heat diffusion process used by classic HotNet.
+In brief, HotNet2 uses a new heat diffusion kernel analogous to random walk with restart that better captures the local topology of the interaction network as compared to the general heat diffusion process used by classic HotNet.
 HotNet2 also uses an asymmetric influence score and different permutation testing and parameter selection procedures.
 Although classic HotNet is included for completeness, we recommend using HotNet2.

-For more details on the two algorithms, please refer to the publications listed at the end of this README.

 Requirements
 ------------------------